bharathbettagere/mywebpage/_pages/about.md

 ## NewZ

-**My joint work with Ranjitha Prasad and group at IIIT Delhi got accepted at TMLR.
+- **My joint work** with Ranjitha Prasad and group at IIIT Delhi got accepted at TMLR.
 The work is on theoretical foundations of Continual Learning (CL) using Drift-Plus-Penalty (DPP) method.
 Congratulations!

-**Sumit Sah gave his pre-synopys, and currently he is a visiting student at MBZ, Abu Dhabhi working on the security of LLMs.
+- **Sumit Sah** has joined MBZ, Abu Dhabhi as a visiting research student.
+He is working on the security of LLMs.
 Congratulations, Sumit!

-**Shruti M.** started her academic journey as an assistant professor at IIIT Dharwad.
+- **Shruti M.** started her academic journey as an assistant professor at IIIT Dharwad.
 Congratulations and good luck, Shruti!

-**Shruti M.** successfully defended her thesis on $13$-th June, Friday $2025$.
+- **Shruti M.** successfully defended her thesis on $13$-th June, Friday $2025$.
 Congratulations to her and best wishes!
 First PhD student to graduate from the group.

-Two papers from my group got accepted at ICASSP $2025$.
+- Two papers from my group got accepted at ICASSP $2025$.
 Congratulations to Sumit Sah (PhD student) and Tanvi S. Nayak ($3$rd year B. Tech student in computer science)!

-**Shruti's paper on Federated learning got accepted at TMLR.
+- **Shruti's paper on Federated learning got accepted at TMLR.
 Congratulations!**

-Delivered a talk at IIT Bombay on May 24th, 2024.
+- Delivered a talk at IIT Bombay on May 24th, 2024.
 Title: **"Generalization of FedAvg Under Constrained Polyak-Lojasiewicz Conditions: A Single Hidden Layer Neural Network (NN) Analysis"**, joint work with Sumit, Shruti and Prashant Khanduri.

-Gave an invited talk at NCC 2024 on Federated Learning (work done by Shruti).
+- Gave an invited talk at NCC 2024 on Federated Learning (work done by Shruti).

 ![img](https://bnbharath.files.wordpress.com/2020/06/img_1282.jpg?w=200)

-**Shruti (PhD student): Best Student Paper award finalist at Asilomar 2023!**
+- **Shruti (PhD student): Best Student Paper award finalist at Asilomar 2023!**

 **My former undergraduate project student Anuroop got the prestigious J. R. Tata Endowment Scholarship.
 Congratulations Anuroop!**